jobinau/pgLogAnalyzer/README.md

 # pgLogAnalyser
 Modern C++ framework and program to analyze postgres logs.
 Speed matters.
 This designed to be modular so that the parts of the code can be reused.
-Used only C++ STLs like regex,vector,tuple etc for highest portability.
+Used onlypgbench -c 4 -t C++ STLs like regex,vector,tuple etc for highest portability.

 ## Features
 * Created as a generic Simple example of Parsing log file of Postgres.